mwihoti/alx-higher_level_programming/0x0C-python-almost_a_circle/README.md

 # 0x0C.
 Python - Almost a circle

-## This project  will review the below areas about Python:
+## This project  will review the  below areas in Python:

 * Import
 * Exceptions